andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 (0.707107,0)
 ```
 >These states are special because rather than tracking the state of the n-qubit system by storing and updating its $2^n$ complex amplitudes, one can instead track the system’s
 $n$ stabilizer generators using the *stabilizer tableau* (see https://pennylane.ai/qml/demos/tutorial_clifford_circuit_simulations).
 This means that entangled quantum states can still be simulated efficiently with a classical computer.
 However, a simulator other than Schrodinger statevector is actually needed to efficiently simulate these circuits, as is the case of the *clifford simulators*.
 Below is depicted the execution time for GHZ state simulation with Schrodinger statevector simulator and Pennylane's Clifford simulator as a function of the number of qubits.
+Qiskit Aer also has a stabilizer simulator that can be used for this purpose, refer to the [Extended stabilizer simulator](https://qiskit.github.io/qiskit-aer/tutorials/6_extended_stabilizer_tutorial.html) for more information.

 <div align="center">
 <img src="images/ghz_state_simulation_time.png" alt="ghz" width="500">
 <p><em>Figure 5: Execution time for GHZ state vector simulation vs Clifford simulator. </em></p>
 </div>

->Remarkably, Clifford circuits are not universal for quantum computation.
+> Remarkably, Clifford circuits are not universal for quantum computation.
 Therefore, **entanglement is a necessary resource but not sufficient for both classical hardness and quantum computational advantage**.

 Universal quantum computation can be achieved by adding a single non-Clifford gate to the set of Clifford gates.
 An example is the Cliffor+T gate set, which includes the T gate defined as follows: